CS208 Logic & Algorithms

 P₁, P₂ ... ⊧ Q

-The assumptions P₁, P₂... may be finitely or infinitely many, though we will usually only be interested in finite numbers of assumptions.
+The assumptions P₁, P₂... may be finitely or infinitely many, though we will usually only be interested in finitely many assumptions.

 The intuitive definition of entailment is the following: